dikeert/papercolor-telegram/README.md

 # Papercolor for Telegram

-This is colorscheme for Telegram and tries to match [papercolor-theme](https://github.com/NLKNguyen/papercolor-theme) experience
+This is a colorscheme for Telegram that tries to match [papercolor-theme](https://github.com/NLKNguyen/papercolor-theme) experience

 ## Installation: